mingtiandu/HEBI-Human-Human-Interaction/README.md

 ```

 Then open the **build/hebi\_human\_human.sln** from visual studio

-To know the version of you Visual Studio by
+To obtain the version of you Visual Studio by

 ```
 cmake --help